HipSYCL: A portable, modern SYCL implementation

 As a result, portable programming models are required that are able to target multiple types of devices simultaneously, while at the same time shielding the users from the complexities of programming such complex system architectures.

-The development of hipSYCL is supported by Intel within the framework of a oneAPI Center of Excellence.
+The development of AdaptiveCpp is supported by Intel within the framework of a oneAPI Center of Excellence and through the European Union's SYCLops project.

 Research Topics

-Within the hipSYCL project, we are interested in heterogeneous and hardware-aware computing from multiple angles:
+Within the AdaptiveCpp project, we are interested in heterogeneous and hardware-aware computing from multiple angles:

 • Improving the expressiveness and power of the SYCL programming model in general to allow users to extract more performance with less code;